bumptech/glide/_posts/2015-05-15-download-setup.md

 ##### Kotlin - KSP

 If you're interested in using [ksp][11], you can depend on Glide's pre-release KSP support.
-Note that the KSP processor does not support Glide's deprecated generated API.

 To do so, add the plugin: